 • Bacopa ‘Abunda Colossal White’ (we used 2)

 • Brachycome ‘Pacific Reef’ (we used 2)

 Patio roses are smaller roses bred for their ability to survive in containers.
 Different rose growers have different ranges.
 We chose our strong little rose, with beautiful flowers on tall stems and many buds waiting to open, from the indoor plants section of the nursery.
 It was simply called ‘patio rose’.
-Potted roses, such as this one, are available year round as hothouse-grown gift plants or potted colour, and are stocked by most urseries and chain stores selling potted plants and flowers.
+Potted roses, such as this one, are available year-round as hothouse-grown gift plants or potted colour, and are stocked by most nurseries and chain stores selling potted plants and flowers.

 Bacopa ‘Abunda Colossal White’ is a free-flowering hybrid with large white flowers bred out of the indigenous Sutera cordata=Chaenostoma cordata.
 It is a heatloving, trailing ground cover and a perfect companion plant for roses.
 It flowers from spring to autumn.

 Brachycome ‘Pacific Reef’ is a new hybrid of the old-fashioned Swan River daisy with dark green, scalloped foliage and bright, musk-pink flowers with yellow centres.
 Another perfect companion for a rose, this is an evergreen perennial ground cover that is seldom without flowers.

 - Always water your plants a few hours before planting.

 - Make sure that the pot’s drainage holes are open.

 - Use a layer of gravel in the bottom of the pot for extra drainage.

 - Use quality potting soil, not garden soil.